jd-coderepos/awases-ald/step 2/readme.md

    [`scripts/2-add-material-and-reactants-to-orkg.py`](https://github.com/jd-coderepos/awases-ald-data/blob/main/step%202/scripts/2-add-material-and-reactants-to-orkg.py) - This script reads the expert-curated material and reactants annotations in the [atomiclimits ALD database](https://www.atomiclimits.com/alddatabase/) (e.g., step 1/data/2-filtered-data.csv) and creates unique resources in the ORKG for them.
 The output of this script are the files [5-orkg-added-reactants.csv](https://github.com/jd-coderepos/awases-ald-data/blob/main/step%202/data/5-orkg-added-reactants.csv) and [5-orkg-added-materials.csv](https://github.com/jd-coderepos/awases-ald-data/blob/main/step%202/data/5-orkg-added-materials.csv).

+**Note:** For those new to importing data into the ORKG, we recommend starting with our test environments at https://incubating.orkg.org/ or https://sandbox.orkg.org/.
+Conduct extensive tests in these environments before using the live system at https://orkg.org/ for finalized workflows.
+For experimentation and troubleshooting, please use our test systems.

 ## Outcomes and Impact

 This section showcases the tangible results and the accessible format of the contributions that have been uploaded to the ORKG, highlighting the real-world applications and benefits of this workflow.